bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 So A question is, if clients were willing to pay for it, if I was willing to pay for six CPU seconds for my query, maybe that would be okay.
 I might not be willing to pay 10,000 times six CPU seconds.
 So we'd have to see what clients are kind of, you know, quote unquote willing to pay.
-And then also, I guess the last thing I would say is it would be very feasible to use PAR just for blocks.
+And then also, I guess the last thing I would say is it would be very feasible to use PIR just for blocks.
 So if you think that the privacy leakage is an issue or you're interested in that kind of angle on it, I think just doing PIR, just in that block retrieval phase of the standard client block header thing, if you want to do PIR, I think that is very feasible.
 One other thing, I think that there's a, there's also a kind of narrow use case for just onboarding or just set up.
 I think if you're like a client is setting up and it's taking weeks to sync your wallet, I think it's really powerful that in the meantime you can make queries for addresses.